Why is flexibility so important for a fighter?

 It does not matter if it takes a few weeks, six months, one or two years to get results (read The right age to start practice), we must make our body as much as possible flexible.

 The higher our goal is, the higher we will get.
 We must aim to:

-- Do the side and the frontal split with both legs (read The easiest method to do the side split)
+- Do the side and the frontal split with both legs, overcoming the 180° (read The easiest method to do the side split)

-- Do the splits by standing against the wall (and then without supports, balanced on one leg)
+- Do the splits by leaning a foot on the wall (and then without supports, balanced on one leg)

 - Bring each of our legs close to our head (sitting on the ground) and then place them behind our neck

-- Fully join the palms of our hands (facing up) behind our back (trying to go up as much as we can)
+- Fully and precisely join the palms of our hands (facing up) behind our back (trying to go up as much as we can)

 - Allow our fingers to touch our wrists (in the backward direction)

 With the time we will see a lot of exercises but the point is that, whatever our skill level is, we must aim to do more than our body already allows us to do.
 For some people can be a good result even to touch their ankles, it does not matter: in 6 Dragons Kung Fu, the focus is on the growth and not on the results.

 What is the real goal for a fighter?